-I:03:03 Information Technology Resources Policy
+I:03:03 Information Technology Resources

 The Information Technology Resources Policy identifies appropriate use of the Information Technology Resources (as defined in Section III.A) to support the University's goals and objectives.
 This document informs all Users (as defined in Section III:F) of the policies set forth by Middle Tennessee State University (MTSU), the Tennessee Board of Regents (TBR) Policy 1:08:00:00 Information Technology Resources and the laws of the State of Tennessee and the Federal government.

-The objective of this policy is to assure that the use of Information Technology Resources is related to, or for the benefit of, MTSU, the TBR, and the State of Tennessee.
+The objective of this policy is to ensure that the use of Information Technology Resources is related to, or for the benefit of, MTSU, TBR, and the State of Tennessee.
 The use of Information Technology Resources is a privilege that imposes certain responsibilities and obligations on users and is subject to policy and applicable law.
 Acceptable use must be legal, ethical, reflect honesty, and show restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of information, system security mechanisms, and the individual's rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance.

 B. The "Infrastructure Sponsor" is the person responsible for the MTSU Information Technology Resources infrastructure.
 The Infrastructure Sponsor is the Vice President for Information Technology and Chief Information Officer (CIO).
+The Infrastructure Sponsor is authorized to determine what Information Technology Resources will be acquired and utilized by the University.

 C. A "System Sponsor" is the individual(s) under whose authority a computing system, local network, or external network connection is funded.
 Individual computer systems and local networks may be sponsored by faculty members (e.g., using research grant funds), or by departments, colleges, or other units.
 In the latter case, the unit administrator is the System Sponsor.